 Cocktails and Oysters Were a Welcoming Sight

 I was in Taipei to visit my brother, Fredrik, who studies Chinese.
-Hedda and I traveled together with my parents and my youngest brother Kristian, and we arrived just in time to celebrate New Year’s Eve with spectacular fireworks from Taipei 101.
+We traveled together with my parents and my youngest brother Kristian, and we arrived just in time to celebrate New Year’s Eve with spectacular fireworks from Taipei 101.
 Up until our visit to Mume on January 5th, our meals were dominated by more traditional food: A lot of dumplings, steam buns, beef noodles, Chinese pancakes, potstickers, and hot pots.
 Not that there’s anything wrong with that, I loved the local Taiwanese food, but just like you get a bit tired of pasta and cheese in Italy it was a welcoming sight to see oysters and cocktails on the menu at Mume.

 Snacks, Smaller, Bigger, Sweeter